MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 >
 </iframe>
 ```

-This event is not accessible within a "fencedframe" since the clipboard and the clipboardchange event could be used as a communication channel between the host and the fencedframe, so constitute a privacy threat.

 #### 5.1.2 Approach 2 - No permission required
 Since no data is being sent as part of the clipboardchange event, it can be argued that we don't need any permission to simply know when clipboard contents change.
 This will simplify the user flow as they don't need to explicitly ask for permissions before listening to the event.
 It can also be noted that there is no identified incremental security risk in providing the "clipboardchange" event to web authors since this event doesn't allow the site to modify the system in any way - it simply tells when the clipboard contents have changed.